 Hanoi people to celebrate Tet in cold weather

-The Hanoitimes - A cold front arriving during the first days of the Lunar New Year will cause rain in North Vietnam, including Hanoi.
+A cold front arriving during the first days of the Lunar New Year will cause rain in North Vietnam, including Hanoi.

 The weather in Hanoi is expected to turn cold during the upcoming Tet celebration from January 24 to 31, according to the National Center for Hydro-meteorological Forecasting (NCHMF).